inefuinefuin/ResolverTool/README.md

 # ResolverTool
-To Achieve Resolver to Several Text from lua,json,Xml and so on
+To Acheive Resolver to Several Text from lua,json,Xml and so on

+thrid_lib: lua source code